dufourc1/Bayesian_computation/README.md

 The purpose of this project was to write the low levels functions and algorithms used in bayesian statistics and to use them on a simple dataset.

+(Jupyter Lab is recommended when running `testing.pynb` for a better visual experience)

 ## Libraries used
 The following libraries were used for this project, with Python 3.6.8